Social Icons

 Directed by Aneesh Chaganty

-There are great movies and there are good movies… Searching is a great movie.
+There are great movies, and there are good movies… Searching is a great movie.
 I just never could tell what was going to happen at every turn.
-The determined father who has decided not to allow anyone keep him away from finding his daughter is such an inspirational tale, from this movies perspective.
+The determined father who refuses to let anyone stop him from finding his daughter is such an inspirational tale, and this movie tells it brilliantly.

-The ending of this movie is the twist that you will never see coming.
-I could never in my wildest imagination put together that such an ending was ahead.
-And when I finally got a hand on what really happened to Margot, Margot is the name of the missing girl, the movie was not done yet.
-There was another twist waiting and then an ending with a full closure.
+The ending of this movie is a twist you’ll never see coming.
+I could never, in my wildest imagination, have predicted such an ending.
+And just when I thought I had a handle on what really happened to Margot (that’s the name of the missing girl), the movie wasn’t done yet.
+There was another twist waiting, followed by an ending that provided full closure.

-The movie had two main people involved, John Cho and Debra Messing.
-Cho played the father of Margot the missing girl and his portrayal was just out of this world amazing.
+The movie revolves around two main characters, played by John Cho and Debra Messing.
+Cho plays David Kim, the father of the missing girl Margot, and his portrayal is out-of-this-world amazing.

-The movie plot starts with the introduction of David Kim (John Cho) and his family.
-He is married to Pamela and they have a daughter named Margot.
+The movie starts with the introduction of David Kim (John Cho) and his family.
+He’s married to Pamela, and they have a daughter named Margot.

-He calls the cops and a detective named Rosemary Vick (Debra Messing) was attached to the case.
-They continue their search for Margot, with David always leading the charge as he breaks into his daughter’s social media accounts and was able to call everyone who knew anything about her.
+He calls the cops, and Detective Rosemary Vick (Debra Messing) is assigned to the case.
+They continue their search for Margot, with David always leading the charge.
+He breaks into his daughter’s social media accounts and contacts everyone who might know anything about her.

-This was not helping at the moment and Debra keeps investigating and coming up with things pertaining to Margot.
-She found a secret cash account, fake drivers license and a huge money trail indicating that Margot ran away.
+At first, this doesn’t help much, but Debra keeps investigating and uncovers things about Margot—like a secret cash account, a fake driver’s license, and a money trail that suggests Margot ran away.

-The “what” is what you have to watch to find out.
+The “what” is something you’ll have to watch to find out.

-The movie was written and directed by filmmaker Aneesh Chaganty and I can see great things coming in for this man if he continues this way.
-The directing of this movie is much to be respected and the way the movie was put together.
-We see the actors on live streams and video calls.
-Watch their movement via webcam and seeing things from their perspective was just top notch.
+The movie was written and directed by filmmaker Aneesh Chaganty, and I can see great things coming his way if he continues like this.
+The directing is top-notch, and the way the movie is put together is impressive.
+We see the actors through live streams, video calls, and webcams, experiencing things from their perspective.
+It’s just brilliant.

-If you have not seen Searching, go see it now you will be glad you did.
+If you haven’t seen Searching, go watch it now—you’ll be glad you did.

 Blindspotting (2018)